Laurie Keller: Birdy's Smile Book (2010)

 Kirkus Reviews found that "The collaged illustrations are bold and textured and occupy white space in Keller's characteristically exuberant style." but "The narrative voice and illustrative feel ... are at odds with much of the content, which requires the sense of humor and irony of an older child.
 Whether they will embrace the presentation and Birdy's exhaustive salute remains open to question."

+We Are Growing!
+(2016)

+Blades of grass grow in different shapes and sizes... until a lawnmower cuts them all down to the same size.

 Potato Pants!
 (2018)

 Potato Pants! was Keller's seventh book and was released by Henry Holt Books for Young Readers in 2018.
 It tells the story of Potato and his eggplant nemesis, who struggle to find the perfect pants.
 The Weston Woods adaptation, released in 2019 and narrated by a full cast, was directed by Galen Fott.

+Wake Me Up In 20 Coconuts (2022)

+Wake Me Up In 20 Coconuts follows the story of an abstract know-it-all character named "2C" who has difficulty understanding what "coconuts" means in the context of time when his neighbor asks him to wake her up in "20 coconuts".